Bankwest Children’s Savings Account

 You will not be charged any account keeping fees with the Children's Savings Account.

-The interest rates for this account are variable, tiered to give you the most value for higher balances.
+The interest rates for this account are variable and tiered to give you the most value for higher balances.

 Interest is calculated daily on the end of the day balance and credited into the account once a month.
 The interest rate is variable, which means it could change according to the movements of the RBA cash rate.

 You are not required to maintain a minimum balance with this account, nor do you have to meet any terms such as withdrawal limits in order to earn interest.